Want to beat summer heat? Try cream puff with soy sauce ice cream

 TOKYO Soy sauce isn't just for sushi anymore.
-At least, that's the thinking of one Japanese confectionary company that has invented the cream puff stuffed with soy sauce flavoured ice cream.
+At least, that's the thinking of one Japanese confectionary company that has invented the cream puff stuffed with soy sauce flavored ice cream.

-Not only that, it's for a good cause -- helping to revitalise a city in northeastern Japan that was virtually wiped out by the March 11, 2011 tsunami.
+Not only that, it's for a good cause -- helping to revitalize a city in northeastern Japan that was virtually wiped out by the March 11, 2011 tsunami.

 "It's a mixture of soy sauce and ice cream, producing a well-balanced salty, yet sweet, ice cream which is perfect for the summer," said Kunihiko Shirokawa at Tokyo-based confectioner Hirota, one of the developers.